The Critical Synthesis Paper (CSP)

 The Critical Synthesis Paper (CSP) is the culminating manuscript that is an element of the Comprehensive Assessment in the Learning and Leadership program.
 The CSP demonstrates the participant's knowledge and in-depth understanding while providing a complete synthesis of all seven competency areas.
 Its purpose is to reveal the participant’s demonstrable competence of the subject matter associated with the various program domains.
 The CSP will also confirm effective analytical abilities and writing proficiency in a holistic fashion, not be just a paper that bolts seven competencies together or is merely a report on each competency area.
 The CSP reflects the participant's personal journey in the Learning and Leadership program.

 The Critical Synthesis Paper should be a minimum of 4000 words in length, excluding title page and reference list.
-The CSP should adhere to formatting guidelines.
-The formatting should include 12 point type, double-spacing, and 1 inch margins.
+The CSP should adhere to APA formatting guidelines.
 The CSP is submitted as part of the Digital Portfolio, prior to the scheduling of the Comprehensive Assessment defense.

 The Critical Synthesis Paper (CSP) should also contain the following elements:

 A data-informed reflection on the foundations of learning and leadership: What your definition of learning and leadership was at the beginning of the program, what it is now, and how it has evolved.

 A reflection on the concepts of "learning" and "leadership," as it relates to who you were at the beginning of the program, how you have changed, and who you are now.

 - A synthesis of how theoretical constructs from the seven competencies are applied and demonstrated throughout your professional practice.

 The Critical Synthesis Paper (CSP) should not have separate sections labeled with the seven competency domains.
 Synthesis is the key.